alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 a junior dev tends to just gape in wonder and approve the changes mindlessly.
 It is a good practice to encourage juniors to ask at least one question.

+The best comment can sometimes be "I don't understand this code".
+Having to write code that a junior understands is better for everyone: for the junior, for the rest of the team, and even for yourself in a few months when you have forgotten about all the clever stuff that you wrote while possessed by the muses.
+Besides, juniors often have good ideas and are less afraid to explore them.

 ## Editorial Process

+Once you start doing reviews regularly you may feel tempted to integrate them as part of your development process.
+Well, don't resist the urge!
+Many organizations do mandatory reviews before merging any code.
 Setting up an editorial process is a great way to make your policy explicit.

 ### Real Editorial Processes of Old